magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-fileuploader.md

 ## Overview

-UI File Uploader component is an adapter for <a href="https://github.com/blueimp/jQuery-File-Upload/wiki">jQuery-File-Upload</a> plugin used in Magento.
+The File Uploader component is an adapter for the <a href="https://github.com/blueimp/jQuery-File-Upload/wiki">jQuery-File-Upload</a> plugin used in Magento.
 This component integrates file upload functionality with UI components.

 ## Structure {#structure}